 As you are staring, reach up with the marker and make a tiny mark where the object appears in your right eyeglass lens.

 Once you’ve made both marks, these should line up into a single dot in your field of vision as you are focusing on the object.
 When it does, you’ve measured correctly.

 Take off your glasses and — with your millimeter ruler — measure the distance between the two dots.
 Voila!
 You’ll have your PD measurement and can easily upgrade to a new set of frames.

-Note: A do-it-yourself PD calculated with a ruler will not be as accurate as the pupillary distance measurement you would get from your eye doctor.
+Note: A do-it-yourself PD calculated with a ruler will not be as accurate as the pupillary distance measurement you would get from your eye care professional.
 For the best glasses to fit your face and the distance between your eyes, schedule an eye exam.

 WOULD YOU RATHER HAVE YOUR PD MEASURED BY A PRO?
-Find an eye doctor near you and schedule an appointment.
+Find an eye care professional near you and schedule an appointment.